Smoked Salmon Bagel is the perfect option for any meal of the day.

 - 2.5 ounces marinated artichoke hearts (drained and chopped)

-- 1 tsp capers (optional)
+- 1 teaspoons capers (optional)

 - freshly ground black pepper for garnish (optional)

-Thaw the smoked salmon in the fridge.
+- Thaw the smoked salmon in the fridge.

-Chop artichokes and mix into the cream cheese.
+- Chop artichokes and mix into the cream cheese.
 Set aside.

-Cut bagel in half and toast.
+- Cut bagel in half and toast.

-Place 1/2 of the cream cheese on each of the bagel halves.
+- Place ½ of the cream cheese on each of the bagel halves.

-Layer slices of smoked salmon on top of the cream cheese.
+- Layer slices of smoked salmon on top of the cream cheese.

-Top with freshly ground black pepper.
+- Garnish with capers and freshly ground black pepper.